 Go behind the scenes in Bratislava from the relative comfort of a vintage Skoda seat!
 We didn’t go in the Skoda as it was too cold so we went in their 1992 VW van instead which still had a pleasingly retro feel to it but was, apparently, and I’m happy to take Brano’s word for it, warmer than the Skoda.
 I am really drawn to the idea of touring around in a funny old Skoda so may well have to return next year.

-Whilst Prague is pretty and old, Bratislava has quite a bit of communist era layout and buildings which is something really new and intriguing for me.
-Driving and the getting out and walking a bit and talking about the different neighbourhoods is such a good way too see Bratislava as things are a bit spread out.
+Whilst Prague is pretty and old, Bratislava has quite a bit of communist-era layout and buildings which is something really new and intriguing for me.
+Driving and the getting out and walking a bit and talking about the different neighborhoods is such a good way too see Bratislava as things are a bit spread out.
 There is a really pretty old town but that is extremely compact and easy to explore alone on foot.

-Bratislava has defintely made an impression and I think a summer visit is essential to get a different aspect and also take in one of Authentic Slovaia’s hiking or biking tours.
+Bratislava has definitely made an impression and I think a summer visit is essential to get a different aspect and also take in one of Authentic Slovakia’s hiking or biking tours.